All about Atlanta, GA

 The options for Atlanta apartments are seemingly endless!
-What else would you expect in a city with top-ranking higher education institutions, a diverse economy that continues to grow, and a cultural arts community that rivals all major cities across the country?
-Whether you rent an apartment downtown or in an outlying area, you are well within reach of numerous local attractions and favorite local spots.
+What else would you expect in a city with top-ranking higher education institutions, a diverse and growing economy, and a cultural arts community that rivals other major cities across the country?
+Whether you rent an apartment downtown or in an outlying area, you’re well within reach of numerous local attractions and favorite local spots.
 Read on to explore this southern city affectionately known as Hotlanta and the ATL.

 Atlanta Attractions and Culture

 The renowned Georgia Aquarium is one of the world's largest, and a popular excursion among locals and tourists.
-Nearby, check out the iconic World of Coca-Cola, where you can take a tour and sample more than 100 different beverages.
-If art is more your speed, don't miss a trip to the High Museum of Art in Midtown Atlanta, or try the Fox Theatre for live performances.
+Nearby, check out the iconic World of Coca-Cola, where you can take a tour, get a history lesson, and sample more than 100 different beverages.
+If you prefer art, take a trip to the High Museum of Art in Midtown Atlanta, or try the Fox Theatre for live performances.

 Did You Know?